Ancho vs Guajillo: Body or Bright Red Sauce

 Quick Comparison

-Ancho Pepper measures 1K–2K SHU while Guajillo Pepper registers 3K–5K SHU — making Guajillo Pepper 3× hotter.
-Ancho Pepper is known for its sweet and raisin-like flavor (C. annuum), while Guajillo Pepper offers tangy and sweet notes (C. annuum).
+Ancho Pepper measures 1K–2K SHU while Guajillo Pepper registers 3K–5K SHU.
+That makes Guajillo Pepper about 2.5x hotter by upper SHU range.
+Ancho Pepper is known for its sweet, raisin-like, earthy, lightly cocoa-like flavor (C. annuum), while Guajillo Pepper offers tangy and sweet notes (C. annuum).

 Ancho Pepper